wdporter/i-am-that-vuepress/20-the-supreme-is-beyond-all/readme.md

 # 20. The Supreme is Beyond All

 >All desires aim at happiness.
 Their shape and quality depend on the psyche (*antahkarana*).
 Where inertia (*tamas*) predominates, we find perversions.
 With energy (*rajas*), passions arise.
 With lucidity (*sattva*) the motive behind the desire is goodwill, compassion, the urge to make happy rather than be happy.
-But the Supreme is beyond all; yet because of its infinite permebility all cogent desires can be fulfilled.
+But the Supreme is beyond all; yet because of its infinite permeability all cogent desires can be fulfilled.

 **Questioner:**&ensp;You say reality is one.
 Oneness, unity, is the attribute of the person.
 Is then reality a person, with the universe as its body?